 If your cat is vomiting white foam, there may be several underlying causes like indigestion, hairballs, gastritis, irritable bowel syndrome, and more.
 Your veterinarian can help you figure out what is ailing your cat and how to help bring your pet relief.
 Here are some explanations on some of the causes and how it can affect your cat.

 Just like in people, a cat's stomach produces various gastric juices as well as hydrochloric acid to digest their food.
-If, however, a cat skips a meal for some reason, or if they aren't fed on time, that build up of juice and acid can irritate the stomach and cause your cat to vomit.
-Cats with indigestion they may vomit yellow foam in addition to white foam.
-If you and your vet suspect your cat's vomiting is from indigestion, your vet may suggest feeding small, frequent meals at the same time throughout the day so as to alleviate any build up of stomach acid.
+If, however, a cat skips a meal for some reason, or if they aren't fed on time, that build-up of juice and acid can irritate the stomach and cause your cat to vomit.
+Cats with indigestion may vomit yellow foam in addition to white foam.
+If you and your vet suspect your cat's vomiting is from indigestion, your vet may suggest feeding small, frequent meals at the same time throughout the day so as to alleviate any build-up of stomach acid.